Thursday, June 9, 2011

 Learning theories/models and/or examples does your plan refer to?

-Kolb learning styles.
+The main learning theory that I see this plan relating to is that of Kolb learning styles.
 Students have an opportunity to try this new support tool (experiencing), reflect on their learning (reflecting), processing what happened and what they did (thinking) and finally incorporating it into their study (acting).

 The other learning theory that I identify as being relevant to this plan is that of Constructivism.
 This has a believe that students form their own understanding by engaging and then reflecting on what they have done.